Overriding object Members

 }

 Regardless, do not return an empty string or null, as the lack of output will be very confusing.
 ToString() is useful for debugging from within a developer IDE or writing to a log file.
-The lack of localization and other advanced formatting features make this approach less suitable for general end-user text display.
-For this reason, you should keep the strings relatively short (one screen width) so that they are not truncated off the end of the screen.
+Be mindful of implementing localization overload methods and other advanced formatting features to ensure suitability for general end-user text display.
+Also, keep the strings relatively short so that they are not truncated off the end of the screen – especially in during debugging in an IDE.

 Guidelines